 If all those ideas are not FUN enough for you, maybe you need one of these game oriented activities to get your body moving!
 They may be games but they are definitely not just for kids!
 If you don't see one you like below, keep your eyes peeled for more “augmented reality game” to get your body moving.

-Ingress – From the makers of Pokemon Go comes this super crazy, intense augmented reality games.
+- Ingress -Also from the makers of Pokemon Go ( Ok, I should say that Pokemon Go was created by the makers of Ingress, because it actually came first!) comes this super crazy, intense augmented reality games.
 It's a struggle for the fate of the world.
 Which team will you choose?
 This one is like the Matrix and Pokemon Go had a baby.

-Geocaching – This of geocaching as an ongoing, community based scavenger hunt.
-Using an app on your smart phone, you choose a cache to search for.
+- Geocaching – Think of geocaching as an ongoing, community-based scavenger hunt.
+Using an app on your smart phone, you view a map of your area, and choose a cache to search for.
 Follow the GPS signal to the dot on your map and start searching for a tiny hidden treasure.
-Log your visit and start searching for another one.
+Log your visit, and start searching for another one.
 While it's probably more geared towards adults, I've done this with my kids and it had us exploring all kinds of neat areas around our neighborhood.
 We even found some hidden by kids, for kids.